 - In a medium bowl, whisk flour, baking powder, and salt until well combined.
 Set aside.

-- Using a stand mixer fitted with a paddle attachment, cream butter and sugar on med-hig until pale and fluffy (approx 3mins).
+- Using a stand mixer fitted with a paddle attachment, cream butter and sugars on med-high until pale and fluffy (3mins).

 - Reduce speed and add eggs one at a time fully incorporating after each addition.
 Add vanilla.

-- Alternate adding flour mixture and buttermilk, beginning and ending with flour (3 additions of flour and 2 of milk).
+- Alternate adding flour mixture and cookie milk, beginning and ending with flour (3 additions of flour and 2 of milk).
 Fully incorporating after each addition.

 - Bake for 35-40mins or until a toothpick inserted into the center comes out mostly clean.

 - Place cakes on wire rack to cool for 10mins then turn out onto wire rack.
-Poke holes into the warm cakes and brush with some of the cooled simple syrup.
 Allow cakes to cool completely.

 - Place egg whites and sugar into the bowl of a stand mixer, whisk until combined.*